Major Requirements

 • All petitions are reviewed by the Undergraduate Program Coordinator and forwarded to the College of Letters and Science for final approval.
 Approval by the College can take up to six weeks before any change is reflected on a student's record.
 Please see the "Courses" page of our website for a list of POLS courses by subfield.

-• Please include a syllabus when petitioning a course from an outside department or university.
-Course Petitions may be submitted in person to 3838 Ellison Hall or via email to advising@polsci.ucsb.eduPlease do not submit course petitions until you can see a grade on your course history on GOLDExceptions to this rule: Students may submit work-in-progress during their graduating quarter.
+• Please include a syllabus when petitioning a course from an another major's department or from anotther university (either a Political Science or other non-major course).
+Course Petitions may be submitted in person to 3838 Ellison Hall or via email to advising@polsci.ucsb.edu.

-• Please see the lists below for possible courses which might be petitioned for POLS degree credit:
+• Please see the lists below for possible courses which might be accepted for POLS degree credit:

 AY 2021-2022